MicrosoftDocs/appcenter-docs/docs/diagnostics/search.md

 App Center searches in the indexed fields, and can be done in two ways:

 1. Use the search box to include free text.
-Note that this text will be searched in just the indexed fields.
+This text will be searched in just the indexed fields.

   ![Free text search](~/diagnostics/images/crashes-results-freetext.png)